okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * The MyAccount API didn't send notifications for Add Email calls with a false `sendEmail` parameter.
 (OKTA-539268)

-* An opened user session in Classic Engine couldn't be closed (`DELETE /session/me`) after upgrading to Identity Engine.
+* An opened session in Classic Engine couldn't be closed for a user (`DELETE /session/me`) after upgrading to Identity Engine.
 (OKTA-517093)

 * Custom app integrations didn't include the `mfa` and `pwd` factors in `session.amr` claims during federated sessions.
 (OKTA-541859)